dontlaugh/rocket-yew-starter-pack/README.md

 ## Getting Started

 Install rust with `rustup`.
-You must use nightly rust.
+Since we build with `--target=wasm32-unknown-unknown`, you must use nightly rust.

 ```
 rustup default nightly